Pulmonary metastases are common and the result of metastatic spread to the lungs from a variety of tumours and can spread via blood or lymphatics.

 Pulmonary metastases typically appear as peripheral, rounded nodules of variable size, scattered throughout both lungs 1.
 Atypical features include consolidation, cavitation, calcification, haemorrhage and secondary pneumothorax.

-Plain films are unfortunately insensitive, although frequently able to make the diagnosis, as often pulmonary metastases are large and numerous.
+Plain films are insensitive, although frequently able to make the diagnosis, as often pulmonary metastases are large and numerous.

 CT is excellent at visualising pulmonary nodules.
 Typically metastases appear of soft tissue attenuation, well circumscribed rounded lesions, more often in the periphery of the lung.
 They are usually of variable size, a feature which is of some use in distinguishing them from a granuloma 3.

 A prominent pulmonary vessel has frequently been noted heading into a metastasis.
 This has been termed the feeding vessel sign 4.
 It is unclear whether this is a true finding or the result of older scanners with thicker slices resulting in volume averaging 4.
+However, a number of atypical features are commonly encountered.

 Adenocarcinoma metastases may rather than displace or destroy adjacent lung parenchyma, cells grow in a lepidic fashion (spread along aleveolar walls) resulting in pneumonia-like consolidation.
 Air bronchograms may also be visible 1.